 Here's how to get your Apple Watch up and running in a few easy steps.

 1. Open the Apple Watch app on your iPhone.

 2. Select Start Pairing.

-4. On the Apple Watch app, select "Set Up as New Apple Watch."
+4. In the Apple Watch app on your iPhone, select "Set Up as New Apple Watch."

 6. On the Terms and Conditions page, select Agree.

 8. When prompted about Location Services, Siri and Diagnostics, select OK.